boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/look-and-feel-settings/theme/custom-theme-viewer/index.md

 The theme feature allows you to customize the appearance of the Bold BI Application.
 Switch the application’s theme from light to dark mode and vice versa under the `Look and Feel Settings`.

 ## How to apply Theme in application
-There are two ways to apply themes in the Bold BI application.
+There are two ways to apply themes in the Bold BI application:
   1. Global theme settings
   2. Site theme settings